CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC Final Event Trials

+Q8: During CFE Trials, did the CFE infrastructure always reject malformed IDS rules files?

+A8:  No.  The CFE infrastructure was modified to reject malformed IDS rules files following CFE Trials sessions conducted on Mar 15, 2016.

 Q7: What IP addresses and port numbers are used during trials?

 A7:  DARPA/CGC expects to use the following IP addresses and ports during Trials: